carpentries-incubator/hpc-intro/_episodes/14-modules.md

 `module` program that is installed at your site, `module load` will also load required software dependencies.

 {% include {{ site.snippets }}/modules/software-dependencies.snip %}

+Note that this module loading process happens principally through the manipulation of envrionment variables like `$PATH`.
+There is usually little or no data transfer involved.

+The module loading process manipulates other special envrionment variables as well, including variables that influence where the system looks for software libraries, and sometimes variables which tell commercial software packages where to find license servers.

+The module command also restores these shell environment variables to their previous state when a module is unloaded.

 ## Software Versioning